Michael Mann – Executive Director

 Sarah is principal of Sarah Severn Consulting.
 Sarah spent over two decades in senior sustainability roles at Nike where she led the adoption of sustainability into Nike’s operations, product design process and manufacturing supply chain.
 She initiated Nike’s climate change work in the mid 90’s and catalyzed the formation of BICEP, (Business for Innovative Climate and Energy Policy) in 2008.
 Since retiring from Nike in 2014, Sarah has focused on the intersection of business advocacy and climate policy.

-Isaac is the Managing Partner of Water Street Public Affairs LLC, a public affairs firm representing diverse clients in energy, and business.
+Isaac is the Managing Partner of Water Street Public Affairs LLC, a public affairs firm representing diverse clients in energy and business.
 Isaac has built effective coalitions of regulated industries and environmental interests and has over ten years of experience representing clients in Washington.
-He had deep involvement in the legislative process to enact the 100% Clean Electricity Standard, Clean Fuel Standard, and Climate Commitment Act.
-Isaac holds a B.A. in Public Policy Analysis from Pomona College and is a graduate of the University of Washington, Michael G. Foster School of Business Executive Leadership Development Program.
+He had deep involvement in the legislative process to enact the 100% Clean Electricity Standard, Clean Fuel Standard, and Climate Commitment Act and continues to engage in policy implementation.

 Dominic Canterbury – Operations